Lydia Allen,Writing Center Director & Assistant Director of the Altshuler Learning Enhancement Center (A-LEC)

 Gracy Herrera, Academic Counselor, Academic Skill Development

 Gracy, a first-generation student, earned her BA in Psychology from Texas A&M University.
 While living abroad with her husband and two children, she worked as an academic coach for student-athletes.
 During this time, Gracy received her MS in Sports Psychology from California Southern University.
 She also served as team manager for the United Arab Emirates Falcons and Dubai Barracudas American football programs.
-In her free time, Gracy enjoys travelling, running, and spending time with her Maltese pup.
+In her free time, Gracy enjoys traveling, running, and spending time with her Maltese pup.

 Adreana Julander, Director, Altshuler Learning Enhancement Center (A-LEC)